kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ### API

-* Introduce two new structs `TLSConfig` and `FrontendTLSValidation` allowing for the definition of certificate validation used to authenticate the peer (frontend) in a TLS connection.
-A new `tls` field, storing an array of `TLSConfigs`, will be added to the gateway object.
+* Introduce new structs: `GatewayTLSConfig`, `TLSConfig`, `TLSPortConfig`, `FrontendTLSValidation` allowing for the definition of certificate validation used to authenticate the peer (frontend) in a TLS connection.
+A new `tls` field with gateway tls configuration will be added to the gateway object.
+* `TLSConfig` will allow defining client certificate validation per port which will be applied to all Listeners matching this port.
+We might want to extend this struct with other tls configurations.
+* `TLSPortConfig` will allow defining client certificate validation per port which will be applied to all Listeners matching this port.
+* `GatewayTLSConfig` struct contains default and (optional) per port configuration.
+Default configuration will apply to all Listeners which are not matching per port override.
 * This new field is separate from the existing [BackendTLSPolicy][] configuration.
 [BackendTLSPolicy][] controls TLS certificate validation for connections *from* the Gateway to the backend service.
 This proposal adds the ability to validate the TLS certificate presented by the *client* connecting to the Gateway (the frontend).
 These two validation mechanisms operate independently and can be used simultaneously.